Dollar advances as Fed tapering in September still seen likely

 FOMC members also acknowledged that the unemployment rate has dropped considerably since the third round of quantitative easing began.

-The dollar index, which measures the greenback versus a basket of six currencies, rose 0.6 percent to 81.362 .DXY.
+The dollar index, which measures the greenback versus a basket of six currencies, rose 0.6 percent to 81.362.

 Against the yen, the dollar rose to a session high at 97.98 and last changed hands at 97.78, up 0.5 percent.